 Fuelled by the need for independence and performance, the modern learner is thirsty for knowledge.
 Learning and development teams will need to increase the number of learning events.
 They will also need to provide learning content in a range of different formats.
 This will ensure that the full spectrum and complexity of modern learners’ needs are satisfied.

 Satisfying curiosity has never been easier than today.
 This encourages the modern learner to be ever more curious.

 Modern learners use technology to access learning opportunities whenever they need them.
 Smartphones have become the go-to way of accessing information from any location.
 Mobile traffic has increased by 222% in between 2013 and 2019.
 Modern learners often choose to learn away from their work location.
 Perhaps on their commute, or on their lunch break or whilst waiting for a meeting to begin.

 Understanding the modern learner empowers you to create meaningful learning experiences for your audience.
 You can only satisfy their needs once you have a clear vision of what those needs are.

 Once you’ve built your learning experience, you then need to help your learners find it, keep their attention and above all, meet their expectations and deliver value.
 That’s the challenge that lies ahead.
 Are you ready for it?

 Are your employees, customers, partners or members always very busy?
 Do they often get interrupted by people or events that are vying for their time and attention?
-The Academy LMS has been designed from the ground up to help you cater for the needs and specific behaviours of the modern learner.
+Growth Engineering LMS has been designed from the ground up to help you cater for the needs and specific behaviours of the modern learner.
 Book your demo now!